Team-on/UnityBuildManager/README.md

  * Archivate build
  * Push build to itch.io
  * Push build to Github releases
- * Auto optimize release builds for better performace and testing builds for faster build time
+ * Auto optimizes release builds for better performace and testing builds for faster build time
  * Maintain defines and options for each build and sequence
  * Keep changelog and readme files
- * Auto add changelog and readme to game folders
+ * Auto adds changelog and readme to game folders

 Also it nicely integrated with [Team-on Unity game template](https://github.com/Team-on/UnityGameTemplate)